Easy beef vegetable soup recipe uses canned and frozen vegetables for convenience.

 Just about any vegetables you like can be added to this soup.

-This recipe also makes a lot of soup.
+This Beef Vegetable Soup recipe also makes a lot of soup.

-Freeze Beef Vegetable Soup and save for those snowy days when you want hot homemade soup but don’t want to travel to the store.
+Freeze it and save for those snowy days when you want hot homemade soup but don’t want to travel to the store.
 Pairs perfectly with a grilled cheese or grilled peanut butter.

 - 3 pounds beef, diced